-The Animal Care and Use Committee of the Institutional Review Board is concerned with the welfare of any animals being irradiated and insists that protocols for the irradiation of animals be submitted to the Non-Human Use of Radiation and Radionuclides Committee for its approval.
+The Animal Care and Use Committee of the Institutional Review Board is concerned with the welfare of any animals being irradiated and insists that protocols for the irradiation of animals be submitted to the Committee on the Use of Radiation and Radionuclides in Animals for its approval.
 Only after this will the Animal Care and Use Committee consider approving the protocol.